If You Disagree with Your Assessment, File for an Abatement

 Abatement applications must be filed with the assessors on or before February 1st.
-If you think your property has been incorrectly assessed, you should file an official application for abatement form (available either at the Assessors’ Office, or can be downloaded from the website).
+You should file an official application for abatement form (available either at the Assessors’ Office or can be downloaded from the website) if you think your property has been incorrectly assessed.
+Residential property owners must also file an Information Requisition form that can also be found on the website.
 Applications are not considered received until the Assessors Office has them in hand or it is postmarked, February 1st, with a postmark made by the United States Postal Service (USPS) and must be mailed to the property address of the Assessors.
 The last day to file also appears on your December tax bill (third quarter tax bill).
 Applications can only be filed on your 3rd quarter bill.

 Data entry errors will be corrected although an abatement request is still necessary.
 An inspection of your property is required to determine whether there is a data error on the property record card.
 If you decide to proceed with an abatement request, you will need information about other comparable properties in Manchester.
 Comparables are properties that are similar to your property.